 By traversing art, design and technology, these provocative experiential installations are driven by a shared curiosity and desire to make sense of our lives.

-Artistic directors, lead programmers, and designers collaborate over months on the projects, from an initial concept to the final physical realisation.
+Artistic directors, lead programmers, and designers collaborate over months on the projects, from the initial concept to the final physical realisation.

-Sorry, got carried away there, it's just me, putting stuff on the wall and each took me a month to design and build, but that's boring.
+Sorry, got carried away there, it's just me, putting stuff on the wall and each took me about a month to design and build, but that's boring.
 They are all time based media, the wall space being donated by previous installations now on the bonfire and each is named by the month in which they were made.
+No computers, each has a $1 microprocessor to do the work.

 Anyway, the Infrared environment is the art, each piece simply interprets the changes in that particular environment, a change specifically in proportion to the number of infrared photons from predefined areas around the canvas.
 It is great fun to watch how young and old interact with the works, most seem to adjust both the speed and way they interact with every piece.